Industrial CVBS cameras

 All of skoopia's industrial cameras are based on sensors with a minimum of 2 MP.
 As such, they provide a surplus of more than 8 times as much data as a regular CVBS sensor would do (regular CVBS sensor provides approximately 0,3 MP).
 This surplus allows for digital zoom without resolution loss if the industrial camera is operated in CVBS mode.
 Naturally, the industrial camera needs to support digital zoom, but if it does, it provides a benefit to have digital zoom without resolution loss up to 2.0 x as a minimum (depends on the sensor resolution and aspect ratio).

 This benefit can be very suitable for board level cameras, but also if one wants to integrate a small block camera in CVBS mode with significantly higher integral zoom without resolution loss (a 10x optical block camera with a 2MP sensor would become a 20x block camera wihtout resolution loss.

-Several of skoopia's industrial cameras offer dual output.
-This implies that the cameras offer two video signals parallel.
-This can be beneficial if e.g. an operator requires an immediate visual assessment without any latency, while in the back ground image analysis takes place using the second video output.
+Several of skoopia's industrial cameras offer dual or even triple output.
+This implies that the cameras offer the video signals parallel.
+This can be beneficial if e.g. an operator requires an immediate visual assessment without any latency, while in the back ground image analysis takes place using the additional video output(s).
 Underneath you find the cameras that provide dual video output.

-skoopia name l x b x h name Video output 1 Video output 2
+skoopia name l x b x h name Video outputs 1

 Industrial CVBS camera | Upgrade to AHD, SDI or IP?